January 26, 1918 - Nicolae Ceaușescu

 From Wikipedia

 Nicolae Ceaușescu (8 February [O.S.
-26 January] 1918 – 25 December 1989) was a Romanian communist politician who led Romania as general secretary of the Romanian Communist Party from 1965 and as president from 1974 until his execution in 1989.
+26 January] 1918 – 25 December 1989) was a Romanian communist politician and dictator who led Romania as general secretary of the Romanian Communist Party from 1965 and as president from 1974 until his execution in 1989.

 Born in Scornicești, Ceaușescu joined the Romanian Communist Party in his teens and was repeatedly imprisoned under the pre-war and wartime regimes for his communist activism.
 After World War II, he rose through the party ranks under Gheorghe Gheorghiu-Dej, the country’s Stalinist leader, whom he succeeded as general secretary.